CDGlissov/data_tools_projects/README.md

-# data_tools_projects
+# Analyse data using different tools
-Projects in the course 02807
+Projects in the course 02807.

+Customer_DB: Using sqlite to create a small customer database.
+Using queries to do an analysis of the data.
+Web_traffic_analysis: Implementing algorithms to analyse a stream of web traffic data.
+Airbnb: Using PySpark to use and analyse large Airbnb data files.